Josverl/micropython-p1meter/readme.md

         - [ ] gc
         - [ ] sys
 network:
-- [ ] test / repro network disconnect - re-connect
+-
-- [ ] more robust network reconnection
+- [x] more robust network reconnection
 - [ ] clear last sent state on network reconnect
+- test cases
+  - [disable wifi / enable wifi]
+    - [ok] test / repro network disconnect - re-connect

 nice to have:
+ - [ ] parse the date-time from the telegram to make it more readable
- - [ ] logging formatting with colors
+ - [ ] add telnet server for remote diag
-      - new logging lib with format options`
  - [ ] publish MAC to mqtt to identify different meters
  - [ ] read config from MQTT /p1_meter/sensor/MAC --> root topic : 'p1_meter_2'
+ - [x] logging formatting with colors
+      - new logging lib with format options`

 upstream Doc: